dr-schlange/nallely-midi/README.md

 ##### Extra Virtual Devices

-This repository proposes some extra virtual devices that are not yet embedded in Nallely as they are not yet "good enough".
-You can find them in the `experiments` folder.
-To load them, first download them on your hardrive somewhere, then you need to run Nallely including them:
+This repository proposes some extra virtual devices in the `experimental` packaged which are not yet embedded in Nallely as they are not yet "good enough".
+You can activate them by running Nallely with the `--experimental`:

 ```
-nallely run --with-trevor --serve-ui -b -l experiments/harmonizer.py experiments/mono2poly.py
+nallely run --with-trevor --serve-ui -b --experimental
 ```
-This will start a Nallely session running Trevor including the default builtins MIDI devices - Korg Minilogue, and Korg NTS-1 (option `-b`) and loads some experimental virtual devices that are not yet in Nallely's core: a pitch shifter, an harmonizer and a virtual device that lets you dispatch an input on multiple outputs, keeping track of the allocated outputs already, transforming for example 2 monophonic synths in a 2 voice polyphonic synth.
+This will start a Nallely session running Trevor including the default builtins MIDI devices - Korg Minilogue, and Korg NTS-1 (option `-b`) and loads some experimental virtual devices that are not yet in Nallely's core: a pitch shifter, an harmonizer and a virtual device that lets you dispatch an input on multiple outputs, keeping track of the allocated outputs already, transforming for example 2 monophonic synths in a 2 voice polyphonic synth, and highly unstable meta-virtual devices that can generate random patches and create random virtual modules instances.
 You can then navigate to [http://localhost:3000](http://localhost:3000) or [http://127.0.0.1:3000](http://127.0.0.1:3000), you should see the virtual devices in the drop-down menu of the middle vertical rack.

 ## Documentation